dsmurl/gitcraft/docs/README.md

 - [x] Web account page where info can be changed
   - make an account page for the user to see their info
     - add edit form for the user to change their info
-- [x] Added GitHub OAuth in Clerk stratagy list
+- [x] Added GitHub OAuth in Clerk strategy list
 - [x] Normalize the nx targets
   - [x] normalize the build for all targets in the nx workspace
   - [x] run through the entire build process and document the running in dev and prod